shini4i/argo-watcher/docs/git-integration.md

 Before moving to the actual configuration, you need to:

+1. Generate secret that would be used to validate new tasks (pick one of the options below)
    1. Generate a token that would be used to validate requests from GitLab/Github.
 It can be any string. (it should be added to the secret used by argo-watcher under the `ARGO_WATCHER_DEPLOY_TOKEN` key)
+   2. Generate a secret that will be used for generating and validating JWT tokens. (it should be added to the secret used by argo-watcher under the `JWT_SECRET` key) - the recommended approach
+   3. If you picked JWT approach, use https://jwt.io/ to generate a token using the secret from `JWT_SECRET`. (you can use any other approach for generating this token)
 2. Create a secret with ssh key that will be used by `argo-watcher` to make commits to the GitOps repository. (by default, we expect it to be available under the `sshPrivateKey`, but can be configured via helm chart values)
 3. Bump chart version to > `0.4.3` to support the necessary configuration